heavy-duty/platform/apps/DRILL.INSTALLATION.md

 </details>
 <br>

-The last step to fully configurate your repo will be the instalation of the Github app in the repository.
+The last step to fully configure your repo will be the installation of the Github app in the repository.
 To do this, first you have to run the following command:

 ```bash
 >> nx serve drill-github-app